Abortion (Foetus Protection) Bill [HL]

 Overview

-This bill proposes to amend the Abortion Act 1967 in England and Wales, reducing the legal time limit for abortions from 24 weeks to 12 weeks of gestation.
-The bill aims to increase the legal protection afforded to foetuses.
+This bill, if passed, would amend the Abortion Act 1967 in England and Wales, reducing the legal gestational limit for abortions from 24 weeks to 12 weeks.

 Description

-The bill applies only to England and Wales.
-It would come into effect 12 months after it receives Royal Assent.
+The bill's provisions would only apply to England and Wales.
+It would come into effect twelve months after it receives Royal Assent.

 Government Spending